 Post Hypnotic Suggestions

 While in hypnosis, a person is more amenable to accepting and implementing positive suggestions.
 These suggestions are most effective when speaking in the present tense.
 For example, “Whenever I experience craving for my drug of choice, I reach out to friends in recovery for support.”
-The key to post hypnotic suggestions is that they are both believable and offer desirable alternative responses to substance use.
+The key to post-hypnotic suggestions is they are both believable and offer desirable alternative responses to substance use.

 Anchoring

-Normally, a person experiences the problem state, such as dependence or craving, while feeling they are at the mercy of whatever has triggered it.
-Anchoring is a technique that teaches a person how to effectively create their own positive triggers for more desirable outcomes.
+A person experiences the problem state, such as dependence or craving, while feeling at the mercy of whatever has triggered it.
+Anchoring is a technique that teaches a person to create positive triggers for more desirable outcomes.

-While in trance, a person will be guided into a state where they feel relaxed, safe, and at ease.
+While in a trance, a person will be guided into a relaxed and safe state.
 They will then be instructed to create an anchor to those feelings.
-This can be a phrase, a specific place, or a physical gesture such as pressing the thumb and forefinger together.
-Through physical and mental association, they are then able to enter the desired state whenever the chosen anchor is activated in the future.
+This can be a phrase, a specific place, or a physical gesture, such as pressing the thumb and forefinger together.
+Through physical and mental association, they can enter the desired state whenever the chosen anchor is activated in the future.

 Memory Regression

 As mentioned above, substance and behavioral addictions may have their source in memories of past traumatic events.
 In hypnosis, it is possible to revisit those memories with better resources.
-For example, a person who experienced physical or emotional abuse as a child can revisit the traumatic memory in the safety of the trance state.
-They can then re-experience the event with the full knowledge that they survived, that they are now more capable of protecting themselves as adults, and that they are no longer in imminent danger.
+For example, a person who experienced physical or emotional abuse as a child can relive the traumatic memory in the safety of the trance state.
+They can then re-experience the event with the full knowledge that they survived, are more capable of protecting themselves, and are no longer in imminent danger.

 Is Hypnotherapy Effective for Addiction?